MuthammalMahendiran/M1_March/1_Requirements/README.md

 This Natural Gardening System is very useful when there are large no of people planted the trees at home or anywhere.

 #### Where:
 The Natural Gardening System is nowadays essential for all the  places.
-They can use this software as the purpose of buying Plants/Seeds/Fertilizers.
+They can use this software as the purpose of buying Plants,Seeds and Fertilizers.

 ####  How:
-This project is implemented to do the plants/seeds/fertilizers ordering, Serve and  display purpose by entering the item code as input.
+This project is implemented to do the plants,seeds and fertilizers ordering, Serve and  display purpose by entering the item code as input.

 # SWOT ANALYSIS: